exratione/thywill-python/documentation/thywill-python-windows-development-setup.md

   * But this will fail on Twisted.
 See:
   * http://blog.eddsn.com/2010/05/unable-to-find-vcvarsall-bat/
   * This is a fairly long install of a GNU environment.
-  * If you installed MinGW for example to “C:\MinGW” then add “C:\MinGW\bin” to your path
+  * If you installed MinGW for example to "C:\MinGW" then add "C:\MinGW\bin" to your path
   * Have to download Twisted directly - the URL will be in the failed attempt
   * Put it into C:\Python27\Lib\site-packages and unzip it, then cd into the Twisted-* folder
   * Once there: python setup.py install build --compiler=mingw32